-The total future condition flood hazard area is summarized by county in Figure 2-8.
+The total future condition flood hazard area is summarized by county in Figure 2-8 (with corresponding data table).
 As with existing conditions, Gaines, Tom Green, and Andrews are the counties with the highest total area.
-The change in flood hazard area between existing and future conditions is represented in Figure 2-9.
+The change in flood hazard area between existing and future conditions is represented in Figure 2-9 (with corresponding data table).
 Due to the methodology selected, most of the increase in floodplain is from more urbanized counties.
 Of the counties located primarily in UPFPR, the flood hazard area increased the most in Midland, Tom Green, Ector, and Martin counties.